FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

+## 1.1.3

+Features:

+- Added the `Execute Python File` loop step.
+This allows the user to specify a python file and a python exe to run the file with.

 ## 1.1.2

 Fixes:

 - Removed empty fit parameters, which would cause an error before
 - Fixed requirement of pyepics, version 3.5.3 seems broken on windows, going back to version 3.5.2